survivejs/audio-katas/README.md

 ## Credits

 The kata format has been adapted from [red-gate/web-kata](https://github.com/red-gate/web-kata).
+Special thanks go to [Tero Parviainen](https://github.com/teropa) for helping to ideate the content.